jdlib/JDBX/UserGuide.md

     // run a parameterized INSERT: creates a PrepStmt internally and returns the UpdateResult Jdbx.update(con, "INSERT INTO Status (flag) VALUES (?)", "F").requireCount(1);

-But if you are running a couple of SQL commands it is more efficient to create a statement and reuse it.
+But if you need to run a couple of SQL commands it is more efficient to create a statement and reuse it.

-TODO
-org.jdbx.demo package
-resultiterator
-querycursor config: setfetchdirection
-multistmt?
+## <a name="multi-stmts"></a>9.
+Handling multiple statements

+`org.jdbx.MultiStmt` is a utility class which creates and keeps track of a couple of statements.
+When the `MultiStmt` object is closed, it automatically closes all created statements:

+    Connection con = ...
+    try (MultiStmt mstmt = new MultiStmt(con)) {
+        StaticStmt s1 = mstmt.newStaticStmt();
+        PrepStmt s2   = mstmt.newPrepStmt();
+        ... // use s1 and s2
+	}

+## <a name="more-examples"></a>10.
+More Examples

+The package `org.jdbx.demo` contains more code snippets to demonstrate the JDBX API.